-Key selections 1 and 3 are used to change passwords required to enter setup and to test the alarm relay integration with building wiring.
+Key selections 1, 3 and 5 are used to: change passwords, test the alarm relays and program data trending.
 Refer to Appendix A of manual for instructions to change passwords.
 The alarm test function is described in the Final Test section of this manual.
+Refer to Appendix A of the manual for instructions to program trending.

 Press the "2" to enter the System Flags screens.
-The system flag screen will display information for nine settings, displayed on two screens.
+The system flag screen will display information for five settings, displayed on two screens.
 Press the ENT key to move the cursor from one line to the next, and press the left arrow key to move from one line to the previous.

 The autozero flag can be used to limit the frequency of autozero cycles.
 It can be set between 0 and 100.
 If a 0 is entered, the monitor will enter an autozero cycle after every area is sampled (this is the normal default configuration).
 Increasing this number will allow the monitor to skip the autozero cycle if the raw measurement from the IR-Bench has not changed significantly.
-That is, if the raw signal varies by less than plus or minus 10 millivolts, and the autozero flag is set to 10, the monitor will not perform an autozero NOTE: This is effectively cvcle. reducing the extreme low-level sensitivity of the monitor.
+That is, if the raw signal varies by less than plus or minus 10 millivolts, and the autozero flag is set to 10, the monitor will not perform an autozero cycle.
+NOTE: This is effectively reducing the extreme low-level sensitivity of the monitor.
 If this feature is desired, set this flag by increasing it in small steps, 1 or 2 digits at a time, until the monitor stops autozeroing after every zone.